-With the demand’s placed upon executives in today’s competitive business environment, a greater need exists for executives to use the time and talents of their administrative and executive assistants.
+With the demand’s placed upon executives in today’s competitive business environment, a greater need exists for them to use the time and talents of their executive administrative assistant.
 A fully-utilized assistant helps facilitate the executive’s job, sets the tone of the office, is seen as the channel of communication, and can be a center of influence.
-Discover how assistants who become an integral part of the management team make an even bigger impact on the bottom line.

 This 3-hour highly-specialized workshop is exclusively for managers and executives.

-- Learn specific ways to strengthen assistant/manager partnerships.
+- Learn specific ways to strengthen assistant/executive partnership.

-- Open the lines of communication with your administrative assistant
+- Open the lines of communication with your assistant.

 Program Topic Outline